kr8gz/PlayerStatistics/README.md

 ![Tab-completion showcase](gallery/tab-suggestions.png)

 ### Leaderboard
-The `/stats leaderboard` will generate a leaderboard of all players for a statistic:
+The `/stats leaderboard` command generates a leaderboard of all players for a statistic:

 ![Leaderboard example](gallery/leaderboard.png)